 Welcome to the Prem AI cookbook section.
-In this example, In this example, we will build a simple URL Summarizer tool step by step using LangChain Prem AI.
+In this recipe, we will build a simple URL Summarizer tool step by step using LangChain Prem AI.
 The Prem SDK can be used with LangChain for extended development.
 This example shows one of the ways we can extend development with Prem AI.
+To give a nice visualization, we use Streamlit, and here is how the final app would look:

 So without further ado, let’s get started.
 You can find the full code here.